common-fate/docs-archive/docs/common-fate/troubleshooting/aws-credentials.md

 [✘] AWS credentials are expired.
 Please export valid AWS credentials to run this command.
 ```

-If you are receiving the following error it means that your current terminal session has expired AWS credentials.
+If you are receiving the above error it means that your current terminal session has expired AWS credentials.

-Install our [Granted CLI tool](/granted/introduction) and run `assume` to set your credentials.
+Install Common Fate's [Granted CLI tool](/granted/introduction) and run `assume` to set your credentials.

-Or, authenticate through your preferred tool (e.g. `aws sso login`)
+Alternatively, authenticate through your preferred tool (e.g. `aws sso login`)

 ### Failed to load AWS credentials.